The-cheeseDOS-Project/cheeseDOS/README.md

 - Always has a precompiled image of its latest version
 - Super simple to use
 - Uses C99 so you don't need to be up to date with C
+- Uses Ring 0
+- Super simple to use

 ## Building